sf-wdi-19-20/modules/w2_d3_3_todo_oop_lab/README.md

   * `render` should use underscore templates
   * Calling render should append the `toDo` to the page
 1. Submit the link to your To Do app repo in the [homework submission form](https://docs.google.com/a/generalassemb.ly/forms/d/14rNXnDaq5X5Rvda-1BRZCl9YmkOoZzf7oxGBEZG_YJE/viewform)
-1. Read about [How to Start a Project](http://blog.cayenneapps.com/2014/11/25/5-steps-to-building-minimum-viable-product-with-story-mapping) to prepare for Project 0
+1. Read about [Inheritance and the Prototype Chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) to prepare for tomorrow morning's module and [How to Start a Project](http://blog.cayenneapps.com/2014/11/25/5-steps-to-building-minimum-viable-product-with-story-mapping) to prepare for Project 0